Table of Contents

 Step 3: Employment Policy

-Define a company policy that will help leaders and employees alike understand how to company will handle disability discrimination- ensure it is included in the company handbook that everyone will sign and agree to abide by.
+Define a company policy that will help leaders and employees alike understand how the company will handle disability discrimination- ensure it is included in the company handbook that everyone will sign and agree to abide by.
 SHRM provides a great policy template for you to tailor to your organization.

 Example Statements Your Business Can Use To Stay Compliant